Who’s Who & History

 Why?
 Because if it was your child, you would want them to have the very best chance in life.
 Where funds allow, we want that too for the disabled and terminally ill children of today and by investing in research for the children of tomorrow.

 Latest Newlife Charity News

-More than thirty years after co-founding Newlife the Charity for Disabled children, Sheila Brown OBE has retired as i...read more
+More than thirty years after co-founding Newlife the Charity for Disabled children, Sheila Brown OBE has retired as its CEO,...read more

 Clive Lewis – Chairman

 Chairman, River Island Clothing Company Ltd and Joint Managing Director, Lewis Trust Group

 Clive qualified as a Barrister in 1979 and spent his entire career with Lewis Trust Group Ltd, parent company of River Island, mainly in real estate, finance and investments until 1994 when he joined River Island.
 He became CEO from late 1990’s to 2007 and as of January 2008, he became Deputy Chairman at River Island Clothing Co. and Joint Managing Director at Lewis Trust Group Ltd, responsible for retail, non-US real estate, private equity and Fund Investments.